endearhq/boilerplate/README.md

 ## Considerations:

 - [] Should be scalable for multiple developers with simultaneous PRs
-- [] Seeding data matching the prisma schema found in `services/example-fastify-cloud-run/schema.prisma`
+- [] Seeding data matching the prisma schema found in `services/example-fastify-cloud-run/schema.prisma` {We should provide a raw open source dataset if possible}
 - [] Seeding data into firebase matching the schema found in `libraries/example-messaging-lib/src/index.ts`
 - [] Testing the following routes from `services/example-fastify-cloud-run/src/index.ts`:
   - [] `/api/create_message`
   - [] `/api/create_user`
   - [] `/api/messages`

+## How We Will Be Evaluating You:

+{Some bulletpoints about what is important to us}

+-   Functionality
+-   Scalability
+-   Clarity
+-   Ability to make small commits with good commit messages
+-   Etc.

+## Getting Started

+{To run this locally you will need to ...}

+-   Run `pnpm install`
+-   Etc.

 ## Setting Up with Firebase: